36 Hours In Asheville Itinerary To See The Best Of The Area

 Day 1: Arriving In Asheville

-1. Tour the River Arts District
+1. Tour & support the recovering River Arts District

-Each of Asheville’s unique neighborhoods has its own vibes.
-Reminiscent of Wynwood Walls in Miami, we most frequent the River Arts District (RAD), which is full of artist studios and shops.
-While we have an entire guide dedicated to RAD, add these memorable highlights to your Asheville itinerary:
+Each of Asheville’s unique neighborhoods has a vibe.
+Reminiscent of Wynwood Walls in Miami, we love the River Arts District (RAD), which is full of artist studios and shops.
+However, because of its proximity to the French Broad River, the area was devastated by Tropical Storm/Hurricane Helene.

-- Spying the most urban street art in Asheville
+• Spying urban street art

 2. Dine at Foodtopia’s best restaurants